Personal Stereo Speaker Set

 myminifactory

-I wanted a set of speakers to play music from my phone that were interesting and unique.
-I chose the Deluxe Stereo Amplifier Kit from Kitronik for the speakers and electronics as it had everything I needed.
-They've designed it to be really easy to wire everything together and include a great set of step-by-step instructions on how to do it.
-All I needed was a soldering iron and completing the kit took less than an hour.
-I used Solidworks to make my design.
-As the speakers came with fairly long wires that connected to the main board I decided to make a box for the board and the battery and separate housings for the speakers so that I had more freedom to move them around and place them where I wanted.
-I made the main box in two parts that clip together so that I wouldn't need screws or anything extra to secure it - and so that I could print it out without needing any support material.
-The speaker housings have an inside part to fit the speaker into with a screw thread on the outside, the outside can then screw onto the top to keep the speaker in place.
-I decided to add a hook under the base so that I could sit the speakers down somewhere but have the option to hang them on the wall if I want to aswell.
-This one was made in PLA using an ultimaker 2.
-After plugging in the speakers to give them a test I was really happy with the sound quality, the Kitronic kit cost me £8.00, working out the cost for the weight in PLA came to £4.85 - so all said, by using 3D printing I've ended up with a unique set of speakers of good quality for less than £13 ($20).
+I was determined to find a pair of speakers that would play music from my phone in an interesting and unique way.
+I chose the Deluxe Stereo Amplifier Kit from Kitronik, as it had everything I needed and was designed to be easy to assemble.
+The kit came with a set of step-by-step instructions that made it simple to wire everything together.
+All I required was a soldering iron, and completing the kit took less than an hour.
+I used Solidworks to create my design, taking into account the long wires that connected to the main board.
+I decided to make a box for the board and battery, as well as separate housings for the speakers, so I could move them around freely and place them wherever I wanted.
+I designed the main box in two parts that clipped together, eliminating the need for screws or extra materials.
+This also allowed me to print it out without using support material.
+The speaker housings had an inside part to fit the speaker into, with a screw thread on the outside.
+The outside could then be screwed onto the top to secure the speaker in place.
+I added a hook under the base, so I could sit the speakers down or hang them on the wall if desired.
+I printed this design in PLA using an Ultimaker 2.
+After plugging in the speakers and giving them a test, I was thrilled with the sound quality.
+The Kitronic kit cost £8.00, while the weight of PLA used came to £4.85.
+Overall, using 3D printing resulted in a unique set of high-quality speakers for under £13 ($20).

 With this file you will be able to print Personal Stereo Speaker Set with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Personal Stereo Speaker Set.